kenaniah/flynn-cli-tools/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Run this in your shell:

 ```bash
     # Install Flynn (https://flynn.io/docs/cli#installation)